Trump lawyers seek recusal of judge in DC presiding over federal election subversion case

 The recusal motion from Trump’s lawyers takes aim at U.S. District Judge Tanya Chutkan, a former assistant public defender who was nominated to the bench by President Barack Obama and has stood out as one of the toughest punishers of Jan.
 6 defendants.
 The request is a long shot given the high threshold for recusal and because the decision on whether to recuse belongs to Chutkan, who is unlikely to see cause to step aside from the case.

-Even so, the request that she give up the high-stakes trial marks the latest flashpoint in already delicate relations between the defense team and the judge, who has repeatedly cautioned the lawyers against inflammatory public comments from Trump but has nonetheless been lambasted on social media by him.
+Even so, the request that she give up the high-stakes trial marks the latest flashpoint in already delicate relations between the defense team and the judge, who has repeatedly cautioned against inflammatory public comments from Trump but has nonetheless been lambasted on social media by him.
 Special counsel Jack Smith’s team signaled its own concern about his comments, writing last week that Trump’s daily statements — he has derided her as “highly partisan” — could taint a potential jury pool.

+Chutkan ordered Smith’s team to file any opposition to Trump’s recusal bid by Thursday.

 In asking Chutkan to step aside, the Trump legal team is relying on a familiar playbook.
-He tried unsuccessfully to get the judge removed from the hush-money case against him in New York state court, with his lawyers claiming that New York Judge Juan Manuel Merchan is biased because he’s given cash to Democrats and his daughter is a party consultant.
+He tried unsuccessfully to get the judge removed from the hush-money case against him in New York state court, with his lawyers claiming that Judge Juan Manuel Merchan is biased because he’s given cash to Democrats and his daughter is a party consultant.

 But the judge last month rejected Trump’s demand that he step aside, saying he is certain of his “ability to be fair and impartial.”

 Federal judges are supposed to step aside in cases where their “impartiality might reasonably be questioned.”
 Other bases for recusal include a personal bias against one of the parties.
-Trump’s lawyers say Chutkan’s comments show she has “already formed an opinion about President Trump’s guilt” and many of the allegations that underpin the indictment against him.
+Trump’s lawyers say Chutkan’s comments in cases against Jan.
+6 rioters show she has “already formed an opinion about President Trump’s guilt” and many of the allegations that underpin the indictment against him.

 “Although Judge Chutkan may genuinely intend to give President Trump a fair trial — and may believe that she can do so — her public statements unavoidably taint these proceedings, regardless of outcome,” the defense team wrote.
 “The public will reasonably and understandably question whether Judge Chutkan arrived at all of her decisions in this matter impartially, or in fulfillment of her prior negative statements regarding President Trump.”

-Chutkan has often has handed down prison sentences in Jan.
+Chutkan has often handed down prison sentences in Jan.
 6 cases that are harsher than Justice Department prosecutors recommended.
 The judge also previously ruled against Trump in a separate Jan.
 6 case, refusing his request to block the release of documents to the U.S. House’s Jan.
 6 committee by asserting executive privilege.

+Trump’s lawyers quoted from remarks Chutkan made in a 2022 sentencing hearing for Christine Priola, a Jan.
+6 defendant from Ohio who pleaded guilty to obstructing Congress’ certification of Joe Biden’s electoral victory — one of the same charges Trump is facing.

+“The people who mobbed that Capitol were there in fealty, in loyalty, to one man — not to the Constitution, of which most of the people who come before me seem woefully ignorant; not to the ideals of this country, and not to the principles of democracy,” Chutkan said.
+“It’s a blind loyalty to one person who, by the way, remains free to this day.”

-Trump’s lawyers also cited Chutkan’s comments from the sentencing of a rioter who attacked police officers working to hold back the angry pro-Trump mob on Jan.
-6.
+The defense also cited Chutkan’s comments from the sentencing of a rioter from Florida who attacked police officers working to hold back the crowd.
 During the December 2021 hearing for Robert Palmer, who was sentenced to more than five years in prison, Chutkan said the defendant “made a very good point” that the “people who exhorted” and encouraged him “to go and take action and to fight” had not been charged.
+Chutkan added that she doesn’t “make charging decisions” and has no “influence on that.”

 “Public statements of this sort create a perception of prejudgment incompatible with our justice system.
 In a case this widely watched, of such monumental significance, the public must have the utmost confidence that the Court will administer justice neutrally and dispassionately,” Trump’s attorneys wrote.